 A couple of years ago I went on a search for Basil Hayden’s Bourbon; it had been highly suggested as the bourbon of choice for this amazing stuffing.
 Sadly I was unsuccessful in my efforts to locate it in Denver and managed to make do with another brand but I will never forget that recommendation from a friend.
-When I was asked if I would like to recreate the Holiday Spice cocktail created for the brand by Joaquín Simó who was just named Bartender of the Year at the industry Tales of the Cocktail Convention held each year in New Orleans, how could I say no?
+When I was asked if I would like to recreate the Basil Hayden’s Holiday Spice Cocktail created for the brand by Joaquín Simó who was just named Bartender of the Year at the industry Tales of the Cocktail Convention held each year in New Orleans, how could I say no?

 The recipe for this remarkable bourbon dates back to 1796, when Basil Hayden himself was a master distiller.
 Hayden was born and raised in Maryland, where he learned to make whiskey from rye.
 When he came to Kentucky, Hayden began making whiskey from a base of corn, but added a higher percentage of rye than other distillers, resulting in a smooth, mild bourbon that was distinctly his own.
 The abundance of rye gives it a slightly peppery taste and aroma, perfect for sipping on the rocks but also delicious in a well crafted cocktail.

 Aged eight years at a relatively mild 80 proof, Basil Hayden’s has a very broad appeal.
 The Spirit Journal has said, ‘Basil Hayden’s is one of the best ultra-premium bourbons that you can find.
 It’s a good example of what a classic bourbon is like.
 It’s absolutely brilliant.”
 It’s all true; this is one fine bourbon.
 I couldn’t help but love the packaging too; check out that metal and copper stamped band that encircles the bottle.
 Very cool indeed.